What are Docker Containers?

 multiple containers, but this is something you have full control

 For more information, see:

-Many CI/CD systems now including built-in Docker support or
+Many CI/CD systems now include built-in Docker support or easily enable

 Determine your build environment requirements and write